chiaramasci/maintainers_analysis/README.md

 The following tasks can be completed also in more days and each one separately.
 In case there are issues at running the software, do not hesitate to contact me directly.
+You can use any resource that you wish to complete the tasks: internet, books, asking people...
+The most important thing is that you answer to the survey honestly and the most precisely as possible; by doing this you are contributing to making software that is based also on the developers' needs.

+Remember: the software is the one that is being evaluated, not you.
+Feel free to make mistakes, not being able to complete the tasks and having doubts...
+This means not that you are not able to accomplish it, but that the software and its documentation are not as good as they could be :)

 ### Zero task: install Docker and answer the first survey